nfdi4cat/Ontology-Overview-of-NFDI4Cat/ontology_metadata/RXNO.md

 | Annotation Property count | 35 |

 ## Comments
+Good conceptual description of reactions.
 Strongly connected with the MOP.
 It contains more than 500 classes representing organic reactions such as the Diels–Alder cyclization.
 The documentation also contains a good overview on how to reuse the classes contained in this ontology.